meeroslav/missing.manual/src/blog/responsive-angular/index.md

 }
 ```

 There are many use cases for `MediaService`, such as fetching different resources from the backend, calculations based on the media or complex business logic.
-However, if we only care about manipulating template we are better off with a dedicated component or directive implementation.
+However, if we only care about manipulating the template we are better off with a dedicated component or directive implementation.

 ## Media component